• Skip to primary navigation

 Who Qualifies To Apply With Brazos?

-Brazos is a student loan refinancing company that specializes in refinancing loans for “established” residents of Texas.
-To qualify you need a good credit score (at least 720) and an income of at least $60,000.
+Brazos is a student loan company that specializes in refinancing loans for “established” residents of Texas.
+To qualify you need a good credit score of at least 720 and an income of at least $60,000.
+They also offer private student loans to Texas residents and those attending college in Texas (even if you live in other states like California).

-If you don’t have the necessary credit score or income, you’ll need a cosigner, plus a FICO credit score of at least 690 and an income of $30,000.
+If you don’t have the necessary credit score or income, you’ll need a cosigner.
 Soft credit checks are available.

 On top of that, you can only refinance your loans with Brazos if you have a bachelor’s degree (or higher) from an accredited university.
 And, again, you must be a resident of Texas.